Karrie Malan - Physiotherapist & Owner

 Stuart Nolan - Physiotherapist

-Stu is an easy going and highly experienced Physiotherapist who joined our team at FLEX after 20 years of experience in musculoskeletal private practice work in NSW.
+Stu is an easy going, gentle natured, and highly experienced Physiotherapist who joined our team at FLEX after 20 years of experience in musculoskeletal private practice work in NSW.

 Stu is a keen multi-sport competitor, and loves helping sports people of all ages and levels of competition to achieve their goals and enjoy their sport.
 This ranges from running biomechanics and injury rehabilitation to swimming, cycling and paddling.